OpenLCB Specifications

 OpenLCB has been created as a layered family of protocols.
 The basic structure is along the lines of the wildly successful architecture of the ARPA TCP/IP family of protocols.
 For use on e.g. Controller Area Network (CAN), OpenLCB has to deal with lower-level concepts than the TCP/IP stack does, so OpenLCB is structured like a hybrid of the TCP/IP with the lower-level physical-layer and data-link-layer concepts of the ISO model.

 In the following, items marked in light green are complete and adopted.
-Items marked in teal are in their penultimate form, and only awaiting final comments from the OpenLCB egroup.
-Items marked in blue are solid drafts, with the next step being discussion and adoption.
-Uncolored links are to informal and preliminary documents which will eventually form drafts, and then adopted standards and technical notes.
+Uncolored links are solid drafts, with the next step being discussion and adoption.
 The right two columns list the corresponding ISO and TCP/IP layer names, and are not part of OpenLCB.

 (We need a strong technical, non-normative introduction of some sort.
 It’s not clear where it goes in this view of the table of contents.
 See the prior “Technical Introduction” development document for an example of possible content.)